132ikl/minirss/README.md

 my cool display name|https://link-to-cool-rss-feed.com/feed.xml
 ```

-You can change the path of both of these files and the delay between checking feeds using the command line parameters (see `--help` for more info).
+You can change the path of both of these files and the delay between checking feeds using the command line parameters (see `--help` for more info). minirss will also always use the most updated config, no need to restart.